rajannpatel/ubuntupbx/README.md

         sudo snap install yq
         sudo bash -c 'cat cloud-init.yaml | yq -r ".runcmd[]" | while read -r cmd; do eval "$cmd"; done'

 Congratulations, you have successfully installed FreePBX 17 on Ubuntu.

-Next, you can try repeating the installation in Google Cloud.
+Next: Learn why and how to deploy and run FreePBX 17 on Ubuntu on Google Cloud for $0.

 ---